 In this technique, client requests are profiled to identify zone walking attackers.
 Zone walking has a pattern in client requests.
 Zone walking is done in alphabetical order.
 If the DNSSEC server can detect the pattern, then zone walking attackers can be easily identified.
 To detect the pattern, low profiling can be done.
 It has a minimal performance impact.
 Because we are only interested here in specific requests.
 For example, suppose all the names are mapped to a number for a better explanation.
 Let '1' is a valid name.
 The next valid name is '100'.
-If a client requests for some number in (1, 100) range, then non-existing (1, 100) range is provided by the rule of NSEC.
-So the attacker will then request for '100' to get its RRset.
-Then the attacker will request something greater than
+If a client requests some number in the (1, 100) range, then the non-existing (1, 100) range is provided by the rule of NSEC.
+Thus, the attacker will then request for '100' to get its RRset.
+Then the attacker will request something greater than '100'.
+By low profiling, the DNSSEC server can block the attacker.
+It can be done by checking the last domain requests of the same client in lexicographical order, but the technique is ineffective if the attacker changes the IP address in the middle of the zone walking attack.
+The good news is, that the attacker must change its IP address to bypass the low profiling technique, which is relatively harder to do from the perspective of the attacker.
+DNSSEC server can intelligently log client-requested data to identify attackers without using too much memory.